 One of my friends, Kim, always brings mini-loaves of banana bread (<– that’s her recipe!).
 She makes the best banana bread!
 This year she told she was going to bring Nutella Banana Bread.
 I pretty much dismissed the idea because it just didn’t sound good to me.
 I like Nutella and I like banana bread, but together?
 No thanks!
 Then Kim texted me that this was the best banana bread she’d ever made.
 I still had my doubts … until I tasted the Nutella Banana Bread.

 This bread is heaven.
 Pure deliciousness.
 You can make one large loaf or bake in to mini-loaves.
 Kim baked these into small loaf pans from Michaels and then packaged them up with plastic bags and ribbon for a beautiful little gift.
-Combine flour, baking soda and salt in a small bowl and use a whisk to thoroughly combine.

 In the bowl of a stand mixer, beat together butter and sugar.